Brewers and distillers can now craft their products from grains grown and malted in Ontario, traceable to the individual grain grower.

 Stored barley, pre-shipment, should be at 12 - 14% moisture in a location protected from vermin.
 Moisture content above 14% will be cause for rejection.

 All totes shall be examined for cleanliness, and sieved for sizing.
-If the barley is out of specification, the tote will be rejected, or cleaned, at HH&M's discretion, and at the Grower's cost.
+If the barley is out of specification, the tote will be rejected, or cleaned, at HH&M’s discretion, and at the Grower’s cost.
+If a tote is damaged to the extent that plastic fibres are mixed within the grain, the load will be refused.